I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things European.

 I had never seen scenery like that before.
 I will admit to being a little worried though as we drove through the village to the camping ground where we had rented a cabin for the week, that I had made a grave mistake.
 Everywhere I looked there were hikers.
 People with walking sticks and tiny backpacks.
 People who loved to exercise.
 That was so not us.

 Lauterbrunnen, the valley of 72 waterfalls, does not disappoint.
-Even a small walk from the camp ground to the village took in the view of Staubbach Falls cascading to the valley floor, and the village itself with its quaint buildings was a joy to explore.
+Even a small walk from the campground to the village took in the view of Staubbach Falls cascading to the valley floor, and the village itself with its quaint buildings was a joy to explore.
+But our favourite was Trummelbach Falls.

 Lauterbrunnen is stunning.
 It is easy to explore other villages, towns, and areas nearby and we all enjoyed our trip to Jungfraujoch – The Top of Europe.